Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Replaces the Base Bonus**: Whether the bonus to Guarding/Aiming replaces or adds to the Guarding/Aiming dice.
  - **Bonus Stride/Dash/Run**: The amount of respective movement capability to add to the actor.
  - **Change From/To**: List of stats to change from and what to change them to.
 Both fields must have the same number of stats or the system will ignore it.
+ - **Penalty Reduction**: The number of range bands the range penalty is reduced by.
  - **Encumbrance Bonus**: The bonus added to the carrying capacity of the actor.
 Note that this bonus should be for the "None" encumbrance limit, the system will multiply it accordingly for the higher limits.
  - **Currency Name**: The name of the currency to change the value of.
  - **Currency Value**: The new value for the given currency.